h3nse/Wizardly-Doomed-Wizards/README.md

 ### Overcharge

-Removes the creators overcharge when created, channeling it into a potion When used, the recipient takes a lot of damage and becomes charged
+Removes the creators overcharge when created, channeling it into a potion.
+When used, the recipient takes a lot of damage and becomes charged

 Ingredients: